 Yes, you can adhere fabric to wood with its help, for sure.
 Mod-podge creates a strong bond between the wood and any piece of cloth.
-No wearing of any material ensured!
+No wearing of any material is ensured!

 It’s better to prep the fabric first using the same adhesive.
 As a result, your cloth won’t fray, taking a less floppy look.
 Thus, you get a consistent surface like paper.

 The very first point you need to know to mod-podge fabric to wood is you’ll have to pour the decoupage medium on both surfaces.
-That is, on top of wood and back of the fabric.
+That is, on top of the wood and back of the fabric.